zorilla1/bbvm/README.txt

 Run

-	compiler.exe test.txt > song.bb

-to compile the RPN bytebeat song in test.txt.
-Play the song with

-	bb.exe
+	cat test.txt | compiler | player

-Note that if there are any errors in your RPN, bb.exe will most likely crash.
+Note that if there are any errors in your RPN, player.exe will most likely crash.